dart-lang/pub-dev/doc/search-index.md

 | Package's overall | 0.906 | 0.9342 |
 | Platform specificity | 0.9 | 0.9 |
 | Result |  | 0.588546 |

+### SDK results

+The `dartdoc` service also provides the extracted data for the SDK, and these are grouped and stored by the top-level libraries (e.g. `dart:collection`).

+On text search operations both the package and the sdk index will get queried, and their results will be merged before displaying them to the users.

 ## Process for search tuning